t4d-gmbh/git-and-its-remotes/source/content/contributing/step_by_step.md

 {% else %}
    - Engage with project maintainers and other contributors during the review process.
    - Be open to feedback and make any necessary revisions.
-   - Respect the maintainers decisions and adaptations, if you are not happy with them you can alwasy keep your forked repository and maintain it on your own!
+   - Respect the maintainers decisions and adaptations, if you are not happy with them you can always keep your forked repository and maintain it on your own!
 {% endif %}

 {% if page %}#### {% endif %}8. 🌟 **Stay Engaged** 🌟{% if slide %}
 {% else %}
-   - Once the Merge/Pull Request is merged or closed, feel free to delete your fork of the repository again.
+   - Once the Merge/Pull Request is merged or closed, feel free to delete your fork of the repository.
+This avoids confusion about which repository is the most up-to-date.
    - Continue to contribute to the project by helping with other issues or discussions.
 {% endif %}